Today’s Topic: Recognizing Overtraining & Avoiding Burnout

 So pay attention to sicknesses, neck injuries, certainly, if your child is complaining about feeling like it takes so much more effort and it used to not take so much effort, those are signs that they’re overtraining and not getting enough recovery.
 Maybe it’s staleness, and that leads to burnout, which we want to avoid.

 Those are some, some tips and things to pay attention to.
 Please, if you have any questions, send me an email at Diana@completecperformancecoaching.com and I will be happy to try to answer them.
+To schedule a free consultation with me, click here.
 Thanks so much.
 Happy holidays.